wp-plugins/multi-image-widget/readme.txt

 This plugin is used for upload the image.
 It has two unique feature in one.

-* You can upload multiple image and display in linear form.
+1: Linear View * You can upload multiple image and display in linear form.
-* You can upload the multiple image and display in slider.
+2: Slider View * You can upload the multiple image and display in slider.
-* You can upload the single image also.

 It will provide the widget and you can use it in widget module.

 For more information,you can visit the <a href="http://roomrent.org/my-developed-plugins/multi-image-widget/">plugin Page</a>
+Note: Anyone can write the CSS for my plugin,I will added it.
 == Installation ==

 1. Upload `multi-image-widget` to the `/wp-content/plugins/` directory